hardikparwana/usb_cam/README.md

 # usb_cam
-A supplement to the original [usb_cam](https://github.com/ros-drivers/usb_cam) ROS Driver for V4L USB Cameras to include node which can read raw images from steoreo cameras such as ZED and output separated images as well as calibration data in *sensor_msgs::CameraInfo* format.
+A supplement to the original [usb_cam](https://github.com/ros-drivers/usb_cam) ROS Driver for V4L USB Cameras to include node which can read raw images from stereo cameras such as ZED and output separated images as well as calibration data in *sensor_msgs::CameraInfo* format.

 ## Usage
 The *stereo_cam_node* can be used to get images from stereo cameras like ZED that give concatenated images as raw input OR you can specify the video file from which you would like to stream video.
 Specify the following params in the **stereo_cam_test.launch** file